Carrie Clyde Holly, Clara Cresshingham and Frances Klock were three of a kind. But probably more accurately, they were the first of their kind.

 Holly was the first of her two other female state lawmakers to introduce a bill into the legislature — and as she found passion in fighting for other women, her bill did too.

 During the late 1800s most states still submitted to the idea that a young girl could consent to sex.
 While some states had laws on the books that made the formal age of consent under 10 years old, Colorado was 16.
 But Holly fought to increase that age to 18.
 It came to be known plainly as “Holly’s Bill.”
 The bill, hard fought and the first from a woman in Colorado, won over her male-majority legislators.
 The bill was passed and written into law.

-Holly’s bill took on aspects of prostitution, a topic hardly addressed in a feminist manner.
+Holly’s bill took on aspects of prostitution, a topic not common to political discussion at the time.
 After being passed, Holly received a special letter of recognition from the National American Women’s Suffrage Association.

 Of course, Holly being the first woman to introduce a bill has not gone unnoticed.
 She’s still being honored today for it.
-Emerge Colorado, a training program for women interested in running for office, honors a female lawmaker annually.
+Emerge Colorado, a training program for women interested in running for office, honors a female lawmaker in her name each year.

 Following Holly’s bill, bills authored by women in the Colorado Statehouse continued to address issues such as education, labor and social conditions.
 This was particularly important as mining was booming in Colorado towns and women had as much a role in the growing municipalities and industrialization.
 By 1900, women legislators were fighting for labor laws specific to women.

 The other two women lawmakers that made waves as the nation’s first female legislators also had major firsts — Klock, the first woman to chair a committee and Cressingham the first to have a leadership role, secretary of the Republican caucus.